tealdeer-rs/tealdeer/README.md

     $ export RUST_LOG=tldr=debug

-### Through Nix (NixOS, Linux with Nix or macOS with Nix)

-If you have the Nix package manager, you can use [attribute `tealdeer` from Nixpkgs](https://nixos.org/nixos/packages.html#tealdeer).

-E.g. to run tealdeer without permanently installing it:

-    $ nix run nixpkgs.tealdeer -c tldr tar

-or to install tealdeer into the user environment:

-    $ nix-env -iA nixos.tealdeer

 ### From AUR (Arch Linux)

 If you're an Arch Linux user, you can also install the package from the AUR: